thomasebsmith/naive/README.md

 mode will also be added.

 #### Issues
-Naive's syntax highlighting is not yet implemented in most languages.
+- Naive's syntax highlighting is not yet implemented in most languages.
-Naive's open dialog does not always appear.
+- Naive's open dialog does not always appear.
+- Syntax highlighting does not work when inserting links in Markdown

 #### Supported Languages
 Naive provides syntax highlighting in C, C++, and JavaScript.